OpenHelix-Team/LLaVA-VLA/README.md

 ## News
-- **2025.06.17** 🌟 We release training codes, test codes, and check points of LLaVA-VLA.
+- **2025.06.17** 🌟 We release training codes, test codes, and checkpoints of LLaVA-VLA.

 ## TODO
 - [ ] Deploy our model on [RoboTwin](https://github.com/TianxingChen/RoboTwin) benchmark, a real-world-aligned simulator with dual-arm.